ianheggie/geocoder2/README.md

     obj.coordinates     # => [-122.3951096, 37.7941013] # [lon, lat]

-For consistency with the rest of Geocoder, always use the `to_coordinates` method instead.
+For consistency with the rest of Geocoder2, always use the `to_coordinates` method instead.

 Notes on Non-Rails Frameworks
 -----------------------------

-If you are using Geocoder with ActiveRecord and a framework other than Rails (like Sinatra or Padrino) you will need to add this in your model before calling Geocoder methods:
+If you are using Geocoder2 with ActiveRecord and a framework other than Rails (like Sinatra or Padrino) you will need to add this in your model before calling Geocoder2 methods:

-    extend Geocoder::Model::ActiveRecord
+    extend Geocoder2::Model::ActiveRecord

 Optimisation of Distance Queries
 --------------------------------